KratosMultiphysics/Examples/mmg_remeshing_examples/use_cases/contact_spr/README.md

 ## Case Specification

 The problem consists in a simple patch test in plane strain.
-The beam is remeshed considering a SPR error.
+The problem is remeshed considering a SPR error.

 *The original mesh*: